DataDog/KubeHound/docs/reference/attacks/VOLUME_DISCOVER.md

 ## Details

-Volumes can contains K8s API tokens or other resources useful to an attacker in building an attack path.
+Volumes can contain K8s API tokens or other resources useful to an attacker in building an attack path.

 ## Prerequisites